 Ask Allah Almighty from the bottom of your heart to choose the best for you.

-Can I recite the du’a in English?
+Can I recite the du’a in your own language?

 If you want to know the way forward but you don’t have two things to choose can you still make the du’a?

 If you are confused about something, or need direction or clarity on any matter that is causing you confusion, istikharah is the best means to ask Allah for His guidance.
 Accordingly, Allah Almighty will facilitate the right way for you.

 Is the istikharah du’a only for big decisions or can we use it for small matters as well?

 You can make this du’a continuously for any matter where you are seeking goodness and clarity.
 Sometimes we are hesitant and a bit obsessive about making decisions, that is not good.
 However we can use the istikharah du’a for all matters that concern us.

 Can I make istikharah for a matter that I need to make an urgent decision about?

 You can make istikharah for help in making quick decisions, as well as longer more complicated matters.

 Does repeating the istikharah du’a expedite the matter?